 When applicable some pools may be partially fenced with a removable pool fence that also uses existing structures such as the property’s perimeter fencing, a wall, a part of the house or another outside structure to complete the barrier surrounding the pool.
 These structures may be wood, wrought iron, aluminum, stone or masonry and must be at least five feet high and in good condition.

-Further Considerations For Route Planning A Pool Fence Installation
+Further Considerations For Route Planning A Pool Fence Install

 - Is the surface level?
 If so, the fence will be safer and will be more aesthetically pleasing to the eye.

-- there any steps in the pool deck that the pool fence will cross?
+- Are there any steps in the pool deck that the pool fence will cross?